circleci/circleci-docs/jekyll/_cci2/language-ruby.md

 ```
 {% endraw %}

-If you're application is using Webpack or Yarn for JavaScript dependencies, you should also add the following to your config.
+If your application is using Webpack or Yarn for JavaScript dependencies, you should also add the following to your config.

 {% raw %}
 ```YAML